 Ghosts are the souls or spirits of dead people, and more specifically those souls which wander upon or haunt this world instead of going where they ought to go after death.
 There are many possible reasons suggested for why they don’t move on: they have unfinished business, they don’t know they’re dead, they simply don’t want to leave, or they’re trapped for some reason.
 Some suggest that apparitions that tend to repeat the same actions over and over aren’t actually souls at all but rather some sort of “energy” imprinted on a place, replaying again and again like a record skipping.
 That could apply to human apparitions, but also to “ghost ships” and other phantom objects.
 But generally, and especially if the apparition interacts with the living, the ghost is assumed to be a lingering human soul.
 The nature of existence and perception for these souls is generally thought to be shadowy, so that they don’t experience time or physicality the same as the living.
 But while they may only be shades of their embodied selves, ghosts are said to be able to muster enough physically interactive energy to be seen, heard, felt, and even to move objects, close doors, and make commotions—to go “bump” in the night.

 Demons are evil, non-human spirits.
-Most cultures have a concept of demons, but in Jewish and Christian tradition, they are understood to be rebellious angels, turned grotesque in their fall from heaven.
+Most cultures have a concept of demons, but in Jewish and Christian tradition, they are generally understood to be rebellious angels, turned grotesque in their fall from grace (though there’s a widespread ancient belief that at least some of the demons have a different origin).
 Demons are unambiguously bad, unlike ghosts and fairies (and maybe monsters?) which can fall on a sliding scale of benevolent to morally neutral to malevolent.
 Demons actively seek to corrupt and destroy, to confuse, terrify, oppress, and even kill.
 They are deceivers, taking various forms and conjuring fraudulent visions to fool people.
 Because of this, Christian spiritual counsel usually warns that any paranormal activity at all, whatever category it appears to fall under, may actually be demonic.